leandro-dev/contasdolar/Readme.md

 ## About the team
 - Me, Myself & I.
 - Since I'm a developer, the processes to build this app are different from usual companies.
--- Product requests are written on a paper
+  - There is a board to register the next steps
--- This is projected to have only me and my girlfriend as users -- Design preview is just a scratch on a paper as well -- There is no boards with tasks.
-I develop based on what comes to my mind.
+  - This is projected to have only me and my girlfriend as users
+  - Design preview is just a scratch on a paper
+  - I develop based on what comes to my mind.
 Sometimes it's organizing the project, other times it's rushing a new feature.
 There's also a lot of researches about new libs.
--- It would be a waste of my time to organize the backlog and ideas since I'm the only stakeholder.
-My target is to have a MVP running on multiplatforms and use it to show my knowledge and programming skills.
+  - My target is to have a MVP running on multiplatforms and use it to show my knowledge and programming skills.
--- I'm not using TDD until the project setup is done.
+  - I'm not using TDD until the project setup is done.
 This includes managing modules structures, libraries definitions and basic app running.
 For new features I expect to have automated tests covering main parts of the app.
--- It's been a great pleasure to develop this.
+  - It's been a great pleasure to develop this.
 I hope you enjoy :)